 - (a) Roll of Attorneys.
-The permanent bar of this Court consists of those attorneys currently admitted and those attorneys hereafter admitted, in accordance with these Rules or by order of this Court, to practice in this Court.
+The permanent bar of this Court consists of those attorneys admitted, in accordance with these Rules or by order of this Court, to practice in this Court.
 Attorneys admitted pro hac vice are not permanent members of the bar of this Court. - (b) Eligibility.
 Any member in good standing of the bar of the Supreme Court of Ohio is eligible for admission as a permanent member of the bar of this Court.

-(c) Application for Admission
+(c) Application for Permanent Admission

-- (1) Other than those eligible under subsection (c)(2) of this Rule, an applicant seeking to become a permanent member of the bar of this Court, must: (i) attend the Southern District of Ohio Federal Practice Seminar; (ii) file with the Clerk an application for admission; (iii) provide a current certificate of good standing from the Supreme Court of Ohio; (iv) remit the admission fee; and (v) affirmatively certify that he or she is familiar with the Court's ECF system. - (2) An applicant who is a member of the permanent bar of the United States District Court for the Northern District of Ohio for at least two years immediately preceding his or her application to become a member of the bar of this Court must: (i) file with the Clerk an application for admission; (ii) provide current certificates of good standing from the Supreme Court of Ohio and from the United States District Court for the Northern District of Ohio; (iii) remit the admission fee; and (iv) affirmatively certify that he or she is familiar with the Court's ECF system. - (3) Attorneys for the United States who are authorized by statute to appear in all federal courts and assistant federal public defenders are permitted to appear in this Court upon: (i) filing an application for admission on the form provided by the Clerk; (ii) providing a current certificate of good standing from the highest court of all States in which the attorney is admitted to practice; and (iii) registering with this Court for electronic filing.
+- (1) Other than those eligible under subsections (c)(2), (c)(3) or (c)(4) of this Rule, an applicant seeking to become a permanent member of the bar of this Court, must: (i) attend the Southern District of Ohio Federal Practice Seminar; (ii) file with the Clerk an application for admission on the form approved by the Court; (iii) provide a current certificate of good standing from the Supreme Court of Ohio; (iv) remit the admission fee; and (v) affirmatively certify that he or she is familiar with the Court's ECF system. - (2) An applicant who is a member of the permanent bar of the United States District Court for the Northern District of Ohio for at least two years immediately preceding his or her application to become a member of the bar of this Court must: (i) file with the Clerk an application for admission on the form approved by the Court; (ii) provide current certificates of good standing from the Supreme Court of Ohio and from the United States District Court for the Northern District of Ohio; (iii) remit the admission fee; and (iv) affirmatively certify that he or she is familiar with the Court's ECF system. - (3) Attorneys for the United States who are authorized by statute to appear in all federal courts, the federal public defender and assistant federal public defenders are permitted to appear in this Court upon: (i) filing an application for admission on the form approved by the Court; (ii) providing a current certificate of good standing from the highest court of all States in which the attorney is admitted to practice; and (iii) registering with this Court for electronic filing.